Official guidance · Primary source · 2026

 How That SEO Agent aligns with the official guide

-We are recalibrating our analyzers this quarter to match what the December 2025 guide actually rewards.
-The shifts are small but meaningful: less weight on FAQ/Article schema (per Ahrefs causal data + Google's neutral stance), more weight on indexability + content quality (per Google's explicit requirements), and a new check that flags tactics Google says to ignore.
+We've recalibrated our analyzers to match what the May 2026 guide actually rewards.
+The shifts are small but meaningful: less weight on FAQ/Article schema (per the Ahrefs causal data and Google's neutral stance), and more weight on indexability and content quality (per Google's explicit requirements).

 Run a Google-aligned audit